woutverbiest/woutverbiest/README.md

 # Hi, my name is Wout 👋
 I am a software engineer student from Belgium with a great passion for coding.
 I am an independent and self-motivated developer who likes to take initiative and seek out new challenges.
-Proficient in a range of modern technologies including Python, Java, Javascript and PHP.</p>
+Proficient in a range of modern technologies including Python, Java, Javascript and PHP.

 ## My latest blogposts